-‘Shameless’ Season Nine Will Be Expanded, Split Up Into Two Parts
+‘Shameless’ Season 9 Will Be Expanded, Split Up Into Two Parts

 Also featured in the series is Ethan Cutkosky, Shanola Hampton, Richard Flood, Steve Howey, and Christian Isaiah.

 Showtime also recently announced that their series Ray Donovan will premiere on October 28, beginning at 9 p.m.
-EST, while another series Escape At Dannemora will officially begin airing on November 18 at 10 p.m.
+EST. Another series Escape At Dannemora will officially begin airing on November 18 at 10 p.m.
 EST.

 Shameless is based on a British television series with that same name and also created by Paul Abbott.
 The original British series ran for 11 seasons, from January 2004 until May of 2013.

-Viewership for the series started with less than a million viewers for its first season but grew to two million by the series’ third season premiere.
-Shameless most recent season, season eight, premiered in November of 2017 to 1.86 million viewers showing a slight delcline, but still holding fairly steady, in terms of ratings.
+Viewership for the series started with less than a million viewers for its first season but grew to 2 million by the series’ third season premiere.
+Shameless’ most recent season, Season 8, premiered in November of 2017 to 1.86 million viewers showing a slight decline, but still holding fairly steady, in terms of ratings.

-Critical reception for the show has been largely positive, with the every season being rated above a critical score of 90 percent on Rotten Tomatoes, with the exception of season one, which received a 74 percent, and season seven, which holds an 88 percent.
+Critical reception for the show has been largely positive, with every season being rated above a critical score of 90 percent on Rotten Tomatoes, with the exception of Season 1, which received a 74 percent, and Season 7, which holds an 88 percent.